microsoft/nni/docs/en_US/Tutorial/Nnictl.md

   * Description

-    You can use this command to show trial results with highest/lowest metric.
-Shown results are sorted by default metric ascending or decreasing.
+    You can use this command to show trial results with highest metric.
+Shown results are sorted by default metric decreasing.

   * Usage